Home > Facade > “The Holistic Design Approach to Fire Safety Starts by First Understanding How Fire Behaves”

 If the material is such that it acts as an insulator, but never comes in contact with fire, then that material needs to be tested for heat spread.
 An assembly is made of various materials those that face the first impact of fire, those that hold the material together and need to perform under extreme heat even though the flames may directly not touch it, and the third is insulation materials which may prevent heat conduction from one compartment to another or between two different fire rated elements.

-A fire separation is achieved with an adequate fire resistant element like RCC or masonry wall or steel barrier around the effective fire chamber of adequate dimensions that will prevent the fire from jumping that distance from fire compartment to non-fire compartment.
+A fire separation is achieved with an adequate fire-resistant element like RCC or masonry wall or steel barrier around the effective fire chamber of adequate dimensions that will prevent the fire from jumping that distance from the fire compartment to the non-fire compartment.
 Depending on the type of fire load, the periphery of fire protection must be designed.
-It is a complex design process and cannot be generalized and needs to be addressed case to case basis during the initial architectural design process by a fire safety expert or a façade expert consultant.
+It is a complex design process and cannot be generalized and needs to be addressed on a case-to-case basis during the initial architectural design process by a fire safety expert or a façade expert consultant.

 A holistic approach is often missing when planning the fire safety of a building.
-An MEP and firefighting consultant can only advice for fire safety of services and their use in fighting fires.
+An MEP and firefighting consultant can only advise for fire safety of services and their use in fighting fires.
 But when it comes to façade and fenestrations the expertise is lacking.
-Similarly, a façade consultant is lacking in knowledge about effective compartments and will focus only on fire safety of façade.
+Similarly, a façade consultant is lacking in knowledge about effective compartments and will focus only on the fire safety of the façade.

 An architect, on the other hand, focuses on planning and aesthetic design.
-An expert that understands all the above aspects would be helpful in resolving most issues to give a fire-safe building.
+An expert who understands all the above aspects would be helpful in resolving most issues to create a fire-safe building.
 Every building is unique and there is no SOP that applies to all as they differ too much to have one rule to be applied uniformly across all buildings.